 How to Buy LED Lighting

 The energy-efficient solution for lighting, LEDs provide the illumination you need without consuming the same power as regular incandescent bulbs.
-They’ve been around for a while, but that doesn’t mean the lingo isn’t hard to understand.
-In fact, light bulb terminology has always been tricky.

-In this LED buying guide, you’ll learn not only the many benefits of light-emitting diodes (LEDs), but also how to decipher everything from watts and lumens to CRI.
+In this LED lighting buying guide, you’ll learn not only the many benefits of light-emitting diodes (LEDs), but also how to decipher everything from watts and lumens to CRI.
 You’ll also get practical, expert tips on how to update your current lighting fixtures with the right LEDs.

 The Benefits of LEDs